RevanthNemani/I9XTF/README.md

-## Welcome I9 XML to fst converter Page
+## Welcome I9 XML to fst converter

 The XML to fst converter specifically for IFRS 9 ECL calculation with integrity in alizz iIslamic bank.